LIFT (Ladies In Faith Together)

 This year we have a wonderful new curriculum called the Episcopal Children’s Curriculum (ECC).
 The Curriculum offers a developmental sequence of topics that include Bible, Sacraments, and historical events in the church.
 At each level, materials are provided for the students to enhance their learning at home and in the classroom.
 Each unit provides a book that is sent home to be read and discussed throughout the unit.
 Each class session, learners will be given a Take-Home Card that highlights the theme of the day’s lesson.
 Our hope is that there will be a connection and conversation with parents and children throughout the week about what they are learning in Sunday School.

-We are blessed with beautiful children here at St. Martins and are grateful for the support of the Vestry and our church family as we strive to make our Christian Education program the best it can be!
+We are blessed with wonderful children here at St. Martins and are grateful for the support of the Vestry and our church family as we strive to make our Christian Education program the best it can be!

 For more information contact Linda Crist, Beth Boron or the St. Martin's Office at (716)773-3335.